Code-Institute-Submissions/second-website/README.md

 ## Deployment
 ## Credits
 ### Content
-Credits and a massive thanks to W3Schools for teaching me how to implement a sidebar.
+Credits and a massive thanks to [W3Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) for teaching me how to implement the back to top button.
-Image height calculations for the slideshow were gathered from Stackoverflow
 ### Media
 Portrait and hero picture were taken by the great Ann Charlotte Voie.
 All other pictures were taken by me.
 ### Acknowledgements